 An important and yet little acknowledged fact in sea fishing is that a fishing rod cannot be used like a crane.
 Winching a modestly sized fish of 2lb up a pier wall will put a surprising amount of strain on the average beachcaster, and even a strong pier/rock fishing rod combined with a powerful reel will struggle with a fish around the 3 – 4lb mark.
 Similarly an angler casting out a string of six mackerel feathers or daylights using a light spinning rod may find it very difficult to reel in multiple mackerel if they cast into a shoal.
 Fishing rods are simply not designed to be used like cranes, and trying to winch up large fish runs the risk of snapping the line, causing damage to the gearings of a reel or even snapping the fishing rod!
 An angler hooking a 10lb+ cod at the end of a pier will be disappointed when they have no way of getting it up and onto the pier itself.
 Using even more powerful gear, such as boat rods, will not help as the hook hold in the fishes mouth is supported when the fish is in water, but once the fish is being winched upwards the full pressure of gravity is acting on the hook, and it is likely to give way.
 It bears repeating – fishing rods cannot be used like a crane.

 So what options do anglers have to land larger fish from positions such as these?
 Sometimes anglers in this situation will ‘handline’ up a fish by setting their rod to one side and pulling the fish up by hand.
-This is hard work (strong monofilament line with a decent weight on the end will also slice through unprotected hands) and although it solves the problem of the rod snapping it does not avoid the problem of the hook hold giving way.
+This is hard work (strong monofilament line with a decent weight on the end will also cut into unprotected hands) and although it solves the problem of the rod snapping it does not avoid the problem of the hook hold giving way.
 The best way of getting a fish up from the sea to a pier is to use a drop net.
 These are large circular nets that are lowered down by hand and collect the fish which is then pulled up by hand – view a range of drop nets available on Amazon by clicking here.
 It is much, much easier to operate a drop net with a second person as the angler can guide the fish into the net and the second person pull the net up while the angler reels in.

 Related article: Pier Fishing